 (Professional degrees only)

-Following an extensive study of the purpose and function of the Exit Projects for professional degrees, the Foundation has put in place a Non-Project Option (NPO) which works to the advantage of all students, taking into consideration both the professional and personal needs and interests of each student.
+Following an extensive study of the purpose and function of the Exit Projects for professional degrees, the GTF has put in place a Non-Project Option (NPO) which works to the advantage of all students, taking into consideration both the professional and personal needs and interests of each student.

-In response to frequent requests of current students to study at the Foundation, a schedule of seminars has been put in place which focuses on specific topics of relevance to the various degree programs.
-These seminars have been clustered by topical theme under the general title of Foundation Institutes.
+In response to frequent requests of current students to study at the GTF, a schedule of seminars has been put in place which focuses on specific topics of relevance to the various degree programs.
+These seminars have been clustered by topical theme under the general title of Residential Institutes.
 Each Institute runs for five days (Monday-Friday) on a specific theme consisting of two separate seminars, morning and afternoon.